 “By making sustainable living simpler and more accessible, Ikea hopes that the initiative will help its customers take a stand against excessive consumption this Black Friday and in the years to come,” said the company in a news release.
 Over the last year, the retailer has committed to embrace sustainability and act to promote more an eco-friendly consumption, and Black Friday has become the antithesis of sustainable business.

-Levi’s second-hand service and buy-back scheme
+Levi’s and Nike second-hand services and buy-back schemes

 In the United States, Levi’s is introducing both a second-hand fashion service and buy-back scheme, as it looks to close the loop on its durable denim.
 Through this newest service, the brand will offer US$ 15-US$ 25 for denim garments that can be placed directly on its online resale platform, and a US$ 5 voucher for more worn-out goods, which can be redeemed on future purchases.